 The King of the Golden River and Homestead Abundance

-One of my favorite stories when I was a child was “The King of the Golden River” by John Ruskin.
+One of my favourite stories, when I was a child, was “The King of the Golden River” by John Ruskin.
 Did you ever read it?
 It tells the story of Gluck, the youngest brother of 3 boys, whose parents had passed away.
 The 2 elder brothers, Hans and Schwartz, were selfish and lazy.
-They were miserly with others, and abusive to Gluck.
-They punished Gluck for minor infractions, while being lazy, violent, gluttons themselves.
+They were miserly with others and abusive to Gluck.
+They punished Gluck for minor infractions while being lazy, violent, glutton themselves.
 Gluck was kind-hearted, and generous, in spite of his abusive childhood.
-When an old man, really Southwest Wind, mysteriously appears on his doorstep, in a rainstorm, Gluck invites him in and shares his own meager meal.
+When an old man, really Southwest Wind, mysteriously appears on his doorstep, in a rainstorm, Gluck invites him in and shares his own meagre meal.
 He incurs the abuse of his elder brothers for doing so.
 Southwest Wind punishes the brothers by turning their fertile valley into a wasteland of red sand.
 The brothers give up farming and become goldsmiths, increasing their gluttony and violence.

 The King of the Golden River or the Black Brothers A Legend of Stiria.

 The golden treasure of homestead abundance